ragley/Foosbots_SPR_23/README.md

             Foosbots_Inference_Engine
      - The build folder __must__ be `InfBuild` in the root directory.

 Now that your brain is running in inference, touch the OSU logo at the top of the Raspberry Pi screen, which opens the debug menu.
-Ensure all data is being displayed (Ball tracking, rod positions, rod commands, etc.).
-If everything is there, hit `Play` then any difficulty.
+Ensure all data is being displayed (ball tracking, rod positions, rod commands, etc.).
+If everything is there, hit `Play` and select a difficulty.
 Your brain should now be actuating the computer rods on the physical table.
 To pause play, simply hit `Pause Game`.
-To unpause, hit `Resume Game` (__Not Play__, it will not work).
+To unpause, hit `Resume Game`.
+Hitting the `play` button after pausing the game *will not* resume the game.  <!--(__Not Play__, it will not work). -->